acmacm/PassiveRTT/Freq_Range_and Pkt_Rate.md

 ## The Range of Detected Frequencies is Constrained by the Packet Rate

-The Cara paper gives limits on detectable frequencies:
+The Carra paper gives limits on detectable frequencies:

 ```
 f_min = 1/time (time interval for N packets)